gaycodegal/operator-12/README.md

 ## Legal

 [MIT license](./LICENSE) for the project.
-Also the MOZART NBP font is used by this project.
+Also the MOZART NBP font (by Nate Halley) is used by this project.
 See [its readme](./resources/fonts/mozart_readme.txt) for details.